kyoz/mac-artix/README.md

 ## Login

-After boot up, choose `keytable`, `lang` or leave it default if you not sure what is it, then choose:
+After boot up, choose `keytable`, `lang` or leave it default if you not sure what are they, then choose:

 `[From CD/DVD/ISO: artix.x86_64]`